If you’re applying for a role within your current company, you already have an advantage over external candidates.

 Even though you’re already familiar with the company, your resume needs to clearly show why you’re the best fit for the new role.

-Highlight your achievements and the value you’ve added to your current position.
+Highlight your achievements and the value you’ve added to your organization.

 1. Showcase your impact on the company